 4 Weeks Before

-Finalize your decor with your florist.
+Finalize your floral decor.
 Remember to ask about delivery options for centerpieces and special arrangements.

 1 Week Before

 Finalize your guest list based on RSVPs.
 Let your caterer and baker know your final guest count and if you need to adjust your order size.
 Plan how many extra tables and chairs you need and where to place them.

 Put final touches on decor.
 Create photo boards or a slideshow.
 Ask your grad to help you with a playlist for the big day.

 Get groceries.
 If you're not going with catering, purchase all your groceries and prepare food that can be easily frozen and reheated.

 Gather last-minute needs.
 Purchase any additional non-perishable food items, drinks, utensils, plates, or cups not included in your catering plan.
 Consider if you'll need to borrow coolers for storing drinks or ice.